- About Terumo

 In Japan, Terumo introduced TES, or the Terumo Expert System, in fiscal 1998 as a way to rehire retirees with outstanding skills and expertise.
 Many associates have been brought back through TES and continue to make the most of the expertise they developed over many years.
 These Terumo Experts work not only in highly specialized areas but also in a wide variety of other areas where they contribute to the Company by drawing on their wealth of experience to provide guidance and advice to younger associates.
 Furthermore, we have introduced a career advisor system to offer additional support for the contributions of senior associates.
 Through this system, advisors with management experience at the Group meet with all rehired associates on an individual basis to quickly identify any issues they might face and offer advice.

 Employment of Individuals with Disabilities

 In Japan, Terumo promotes the employment of individuals with disabilities.
 In fiscal 2018, we accelerated our efforts to support the development of workplace environments in which associates with disabilities can feel more comfortable to work and better exercise their talents.
 Specifically, we introduced a new system in which associates with certifiable disabilities can receive 12 days of annual special paid leave to provide them with peace of mind when taking days off for hospital visits, hospitalization, or simply resting when in poor health.
-In fiscal 2020 ended March 31, 2021, individuals with disabilities comprised 2.27% of our workforce in Japan.
 We will continue our efforts to increase the employment of individuals with disabilities by undertaking initiatives that enable them to fully exercise their capabilities.